awfulNeutral/egg-salad-sandwich/preposal.md

 ## What idea(s) do you have for your final project?

-A short choose your own adventure game made in RenPy or a Hitman Go clone made in Pygame
+A short choose your own adventure game made in RenPy

+a Hitman Go clone made in Pygame

+a "survivors" style game in Pygame

 ## If you plan to collaborate with one or two classmates, what are their names?